 On Harry Potter

-I'd say that it's a pretty good series, but it could have been so much better if she'd thought through some details better: like the wizard economy, or the pacing of the plot, or the romance writing.
+I'd say that it's a pretty average series, but it could have been so much better if she'd thought through some details better: like the wizard economy, or the pacing of the plot, or the romance writing.
 But she did have some great quotes, which were pretty much every line of dialogue Albus Dumbledore ever got, like "It is our choices, Harry, that show what we truly are, far more than our abilities."

-I started out almost six years ago.
-I was just writing stories in a notebook.
+I started out several years ago when I was just writing stories in a notebook.
 I've come a long way since then, and have become a better writer because of it.
 I can thankfully say I know what plot and character development are, even if I'm still learning on applying them to a story.
 But for those of you who are still learning, I'll say this: even if you don't think you're that good, you can't get any worse unless you stop trying.
 Below I have some advice for how to write a story, whether fanfiction or original fiction.
 I put them in order, but I don't even follow my own order so do them as you see fit.